 The connection of the alphabet symbols to the well known modes of music notation is at once one of the most powerful features of PKP and an annoying nuisance.
-It's annoying because it all too easy to confuse anchor letters and standard symbols of music notation (e.g., letter notes A and D, Roman Numeral I for the tonic as a chord root, letter M for "major" in chord notation).
+It's annoying because it all too easy to confuse some anchor letters with note symbols of music notation.
 The usefulness of the connection outweighs the annoyance, just as the usefulness of using the same numbers 1, 2, ... for different things in music outweighs the annoyance of having to keep the different uses distinct in the mind (e.g., degree numbers of scale notes, different kinds of numbers in suffixes of chord symbols, sizes of intervals in terms of numbers of half tones).
-The potential confusion is made manageable by the special font, by avoiding mixing the notations together, and by making a habit of mentally pronouncing the individual anchor letters and the corresponding classical mode names as "phridge" for P, "aeo" for A, "door" for D, "mixo" for M, "ion" for I, and "lid" or "loke" for L, reserving pronouncing letter names for the notes of music notation.
+The special font helps, as does making a habit of mentally pronouncing the individual anchor letters and the corresponding classical mode names as "phridge" (P), "aeo" (A), "door" (D), "mixo" (M), "ion" (I) and "lid" or "loke" (L), reserving pronouncing letter names for the notes of music notation.